Heads Up Limited Terms and Conditions

 7.4.1 no cancellation fee if you cancel the training more than 14 days before the commencement date of the training; and

-7.4.2 50% of the full payment for the training if you cancel the training on or less than 14 days prior to the commencement date of the training.
+7.4.2 50% of the full payment for the training if you cancel the training or change the date on or less than 14 days prior to the commencement date of the training.

-7.4.3 if we have booked train tickets these will be payable by you in the event of a cancellation or change of date.
+7.4.3 if we have incurred travel costs (including advance costs like train tickets) these will be payable by you in the event of a cancellation or change of date.

 7.5 If you want to reschedule our training Services, you may do so without charge up to 14 days before the commencement date of the training.
 After this time, we reserve the right to charge an administration fee equal to 50% of the cost of the rescheduled.